bviala/nnnco-test/README.md

 ## Project setup

 ### Environment variables
-Set the following variables  and  in a `.env` file at the root of the project:
+The following variables are set in the `.env` file at the root of the project:

 * `VUE_APP_EMAIL_ISSUER` : The email address the emails should be sent from.
-* `VUE_APP_EMAIL_API_URL` : The URL of the email API the application should use.
+* `VUE_APP_API_BASE_URL` : The base URL of the API the application should use.

 ### Install dependencies